 Book Charges and Other Start Up Costs

-Private scholarship checks received by the college will be directly applied to your student account unless otherwise specified by the scholarship donor.
-Private Scholarships will be listed as part of your aid package as an "outside scholarship".
+Private scholarship checks received by the college will be directly applied to the student account unless otherwise specified by the scholarship donor.
+Private Scholarships will be listed as part of the aid package as an "outside scholarship".

 A student is limited to 30 developmental credit hours (classes with course number <100) while receiving federal financial aid.
 Federal financial aid programs will not cover any developmental courses taken after reaching the maximum 30 hours.

 Students may receive financial aid for repeating courses.
 However, if retaking a previously passed course, financial aid can only be used for one repeat of the course.

 Financial aid is adjusted for part time enrollment based on program guidelines as outlined below.

 Audit hours and tested out hours are not counted in the total number of credits for financial aid purposes.

 Financial Aid Calculations by Aid Type & Enrollment

 Financial aid is adjusted for part time enrollment based on program guidelines.
 For planning purposes, if registered for 9-11 hours Pell grant will be 3/4 of the amount, if registered for 6-8 hours grant aid will be 1/2 of the amount, and if registered for less than 6 hours grant aid will be approximately 1/4 of the total.

 IL Monetary Award Program (MAP Grant)

 The MAP award amount is based on 15 credit hours.
 MAP payment is calculated as follows: